-Lilia: [singing] Death cometh to me, cometh to set me free.
-Death cometh to me.
+Lilia: [singing] Death cometh to me, to set me free, death cometh to me.

 Lilia: Joshua!
-You risk your life in coming here.
-You are first-born.
+Joshua, you risk your life in coming here.
+You are firstborn.

 Joshua: So are you.
-I have brought lamb's blood to mark the door posts and lintels, so that the shadow of death will pass you by.
+I bring lamb's blood to mark the door posts and lintel... that the Angel of Death may pass you by.

-Lilia: It is enough that you thought of me, Joshua.
+Lilia: Joshua, it is enough that you have come to me.
 I am outcast among our people.
-Do not save me from death, Joshua, save me from life!
+Do not save me from death, Joshua.
+Save me from life!

 Joshua: Tomorrow will bring a new world for us, Lilia!